knative/serving/docs/spec/spec.md

 spec:
   containers: ... # See the Container section below

-  # is a heavily restricted []core.v1.Volume; only the secret and configMap
+  # is a heavily restricted []core.v1.Volume; only the secret, configMap
-  # types are allowed.
+  # and projected types are allowed.
   volumes:
   - name: foo
     secret: ...
   - name: bar
     configMap: ...
+  - name: baz
+    projected: ...

   # Name of the service account the code should run as.
   serviceAccountName: ...